V0ORA/Shortly/README.md

 1.Start the development server: `npm run dev`

-1.It will start on `http://localhost:3000` you can change it in `vite.config.js`.
+- It will start on `http://localhost:3000` you can change it in `vite.config.js`.
-2.Shorten URLs by entering them into the input field and clicking the "Shorten" button.
+- Shorten URLs by entering them into the input field and clicking the "Shorten" button.
-3.Copy the shortened links by clicking the "Copy" button next to each link.
+- Copy the shortened links by clicking the "Copy" button next to each link.
-5.Delete individual links or clear the entire link history using the provided options.
+- Delete individual links or clear the entire link history using the provided options.

-6.To build the project for production:
+- To build the project for production:
   `npm run build`

-7.To preview the built preview:
+- To preview the built preview:
   `npm run preview`

 ## Contributing